Tanaka Farms

 • Things to do

-It’s basically just confined to a pair of mountainous areas, but Oak Glen and—if you’re willing to put in the extra miles—Julian become an apple picking frenzy each fall.
+It’s basically just confined to a pair of mountainous areas, but Oak Glen and—if you’re willing to put in the extra miles—Julian are both home to an apple-picking frenzy each fall.
 The season can start as early as the beginning of September and runs through late November (it varies depending on the year, though, so sometimes October is the best time to find trees blooming with these delicious fruits, just waiting to be picked).
 Purists can eat their apples straight from the tree, while others may choose to let the pros handle things and order some cider or a pie.
+While both are a bit of a trek from L.A., many of the U-pick farms offer a day of worthwhile family-friendly activities, from fresh cider pressing to petting zoos and archery, which makes the drive worth it.

 • Things to do

-Though there are a few farms fit for plucking, most of L.A.’s pumpkin patches set up in parking lots or open fields.
-If you’re simply looking for a pumpkin for a jack-o-lantern, any old supermarket selection of pumpkins will do.
+Though there are a few local farms with gourds fit for plucking, most of L.A.’s pumpkin patches set up shop in parking lots or open fields.
+If you’re simply looking for a pumpkin for a jack-o’-lantern, any old supermarket selection of pumpkins will do.
 But you’ll also find about a dozen places (particularly toward the Ventura County border) that supplement their squashes with activities like petting zoos and wagon rides.

 Advertising